Moonba/Kaggle/Histopathologic-cancer-detect/README.md

-Download Input Data Source from the [competition page](https://www.kaggle.com/c/histopathologic-cancer-detection/data)

 # Introduction
-This notebook provides solution to [Histopathologic Cancer Detection](https://www.kaggle.com/c/histopathologic-cancer-detection/overview) challenge on Kaggle.
+This notebook is originally submitted by [Abhinand05](https://www.kaggle.com/abhinand05/histopathologic-cancer-detection-using-cnns) providing a solution to [Histopathologic Cancer Detection](https://www.kaggle.com/c/histopathologic-cancer-detection/overview) challenge on Kaggle.
 This is a perfect Computer Vision problem where we are tasked with the detection of cancer by identifying metastatic tissue in histopathologic scans of lymph nodes using Deep Learning.

  ![Header Image](https://storage.googleapis.com/kaggle-competitions/kaggle/11848/logos/header.png?t=2018-11-15-01-52-19)

+To run this notebook, please download the [input data](https://www.kaggle.com/c/histopathologic-cancer-detection/data)

 ### 1. Understanding the Problem:
 Our goal is to create an algorithm to identify metastatic cancer in small image patches taken from larger digital pathology scans.